7 MMA Fighters With Incredible Ape Indices

 Ape index measures your arm span relative to your height.
 A common method of calculation is having the height subtracted from the arm span.
 Most people have a neutral size ratio.
 However, there are individuals who possess an arm span that exceeds their height by a huge margin.
 A good example is the boxer Sony Liston.
 He stood at 6'1" but had a whopping 84" reach.
 Therefore, he had a positive ape index of 11".

 The height among fighters in a given weight class rarely offers a significant difference, so having a very high positive ape index can be quite advantageous.
 A larger arm span can potentially create a bit of balance if facing an opponent who is significantly taller.
-Below are seven MMA fighters with incredible ape indices.
-For the purpose of this article, any positive measurement of 6" and above would be considered as being incredible.
-Also, the height and reach of the fighters are based on data provided by Wikipedia.

 7) Kevin Lee